ekmett/cadenza/README.md

 * I'm hopeful that I can use truffle rewrites to dynamically trampoline tail-calls, degrading tail positions from a set of recursive calls, to something that handles self-tailcalls, to something that handles self-tailcalls with differing environments to something that does an arbitrary trampoline for the worst case.
 This would enable us to trust the space usage.

-* Currently, Normalization-by-evaluation proceeds through an exceptional control flow path.
-It is worth noting this is basically completely irrelevant if we're seeking "just a better Haskell runtime" but it is pretty important for dependent types.
-Different ways to pass around neutral values should probably be explored.
+* Normalization by evaluation deliberately sends exotic, temporary neutral terms through an exceptional control flow path; ordinary evaluation remains the fast path.

 ## Contribution